-Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter credit, contact hour).

-Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate.
+Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate.

 Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
-May also provide personal counseling on the transition from the military to a civilian life.

-Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.
+May also provide personal counseling on the transition Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.

-Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disabled) as a service to the community or the public in general.

-Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.
+Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disabled) as a service to the community or the public Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.

-Weekend college: A program that allows students to take a complete course of study and attend classes only on weekends.
+Weekend college: A program that allows students to take a complete course of study and attend classes only on